wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-And the response would be:
+And the response would be like this:

 ```json
 {